bertod/ddp_project/README.md

     open an interactive windows without generating files_
 - **User Story 4**: "_As a User, I want to access a static webpage so that I can see all the statistics and static visualization(s) in one place._"
-We want to provide to the user a web page where he/she could access the computed statistics and the se a snapshot of the researcher network (i.e. the graph) built by the module.
+We want to provide to the user a web page where he/she could access the computed statistics and the snapshot of the researcher network (i.e. the graph) built by the module.
 Obviously, it doesn't aim to replace an interactive web page, but it is just a base on which building a more enhanced one.
 The story is composed by the Task 11 which doesn't need more explanations.